hirolemo/Photofy/README.md

 3. Open a terminal window or editor w/ terminal and change your working directory to the the Photofy folder

-4. You need the following Javascript & CSS frameworks: Node.JS, React, Framer
+4. You need the following Javascript & CSS frameworks: Node.JS, React, Framer-Motion